 Fellowships and Awards

-University-wide and Tulane School of Architecture annual awards and honors are awarded in recognition of outstanding academic merit and/or leadership.
-Recipients are recognized at ceremonies including the Newcomb-Tulane College Senior Awards and School of Architecture Commencement Diploma and Awards exercises.
+Tulane University and the School of Architecture give annual awards in recognition of outstanding academic merit and/or leadership.
+Recipients are recognized at ceremonies including the Newcomb-Tulane College Senior Awards and School of Architecture Commencement.

 The John William Lawrence Travel Research Fellowship and the Moise & Lois Goldstein Research Travel Fellowship are awarded annually to a student for travel and research during the ensuing summer.
 Any undergraduate student who has a grade point average of 2.5 or above and completed third-year design is eligible.
 All Architecture, MPS and MSRED graduate students are eligible.

 Each eligible candidate may submit a detailed proposal for research to be undertaken if awarded the fellowship.
 Proposals include a format for reporting findings to the school and the sponsors, as well as a format requirement for a permanent record of the research for the School.
 The recipients are selected by the awards committee, a panel consisting of the dean of the school, and two members of the faculty appointed by the dean.

-The Class of ‘73 Architectural History Travel Fellowship shall be awarded annually to a student for research on the subject of architectural history during the summer prior to the final year of course-work.
-Any student pursuing a Master of Architecture degree who has completed third-year design is eligible to submit a detailed research and travel proposal for consideration by a committee composed of faculty and one member of the Class of 1973.
-The recipient must produce a document to be catalogued in the Architecture Library as a permanent record of the research, and also make a public presentation of their work at the School.
+The Class of ‘73 Architectural History Travel Fellowship ise awarded annually to a student for research on the subject of architectural history during the summer prior to the final year of course-work.
+Any student pursuing a degree at the School of Architecture who has completed third-year design is eligible to submit a detailed research and travel proposal for consideration by a committee composed of faculty and one member of the Class of 1973.
+The recipient must produce a document to be catalogued in the Architecture Library as a permanent record of the research, and also make a public presentation of their work at the school.

 Samuel Stanhope Labouisse Memorial Prize